Lawrence Berkeley National Lab's (LBNL) Energy Geosciences Division has an opening for a Postdoctoral Scholar to join the team.

 What You Will Do:

 Conduct numerical modeling of THM processes for a variety of geoscience applications, primarily for nuclear waste disposal.

 Analyze and estimate coupled processes such as multi-phase flow, poro-elasto-plasticity of swelling clay, hydrological constitutive relationship under high temperature.

 Collaborate with scientists in other fields such as hydrogeology, geomechanics, seismology, and geochemistry.

 Additional Responsibilities as needed:

 What is Required:

-A recent Ph.D. in rock mechanics, fracture mechanics, petroleum engineering, geothermal engineering, reservoir engineering or equivalent discipline.
+A recent Ph.D. in rock mechanics, petroleum engineering, geothermal engineering, reservoir engineering or equivalent discipline.

-Expertise in modeling and analysis of discontinuous mechanics in geological media.
+Expertise in modeling and analysis of coupled THM processes in geological media.

 Ability to work effectively in a team environment with a multidisciplinary group of scientists.